MaaAssistantArknights/MaaAssistantArknights/docs/en-us/COPILOT_SCHEMA.md

                                     // "Deploy" will wait until the cost is enough (unless timeout)
                                     // "Skill" will wait until the skill is ready (unless timeout)
                                     // "SpeedUp" is switchable, i.e. after using it will become 2x speed, and using it again will make it back to normal speed
-                                    // "BulletTime" is the 1/5 speed after clicking any operator.
+                                    // "BulletTime", Reserved field, not implemented, it is the 1/5 speed after clicking any operator.
 Proceeding with any other action will make it back to normal speed
                                     // "Ouput" (Output) will print out the content of the doc (for subtities, etc.)
                                     // "SkillDaemon" will cast skills when they are ready, and do nothing else until the end